ReachOut Tim Tutors FAQ

-The goal is to improve the language skills of Cambridge children while fostering a love of reading.
-To that end, ReachOut provides enriching reading, writing, and language arts activities to children at a local community center in a one-on-one tutoring context.
+The goal is to improve the language and math skills of Cambridge children while fostering a love of reading and mathematics.
+To that end, ReachOut Tim Tutors provide tutoring and enriching reading, writing, and math activities to children at local community centers in one-on-one or small-group tutoring context.

-Who are the children who receive tutoring through ReachOut?
+Who are the children who receive tutoring through the program?

-ReachOut tutoring takes place at the Cambridge Community Center with children who are formally enrolled in the Center’s after-school programming.
+The ReachOut Tim Tutors program takes place at Cambridge Community Center, East End House and The Margaret Fuller Neighborhood House with children who are formally enrolled in after-school programs.
 They come from a variety of local schools.

-All tutoring takes place at the Cambridge Community Center near Central Square (about a 20-minute walk from 77 Mass.
-Ave).
+All tutoring takes place at the Cambridge Community Center near Central Square, the East End House in East Cambridge and The Margaret Fuller Neighborhood House in the "Area 4".
 See the Resources page for directions.

 When are tutoring sessions held, and how are they scheduled?

-When prospective tutors submit applications, they provide their availability during that time block.
-Program staff then individually match tutors with students at the community center based on their availability.
+When you submit your application, you will be able to provide your availability during that time block.
+You will be matched with students at the community center based on your availability.

 Can I be paid through work-study?
 Can I just volunteer?